zepedaj/soleil/docs/source/content/getting_started.rst

 As an example of how to use |soleil|, we will build a system to train a basic classifier.
 The approach presented is a |soleil| porting of the `CIFAR classification example in the PyTorch website <https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html>`_.

-.. note:: An installable Python package with code for this and other examples can be found in ``<soleil code root>/soleil_examples``.
+.. note:: An installable Python package with code for this can be found in ``<soleil code root>/soleil_examples``.
 You can install these examples as follows:

           .. code-block:: bash